threefoldtech/web3gw/manual/src/threelang/tfgrid/gateway_name.md

-# Gateway Name Namespace
+# Gateway Name Actions

-- To deploy a gateway name workload, use the Gateway Name namespace
+- To deploy a gateway name workload, use the Gateway Name actions

 ## Create Operation